It’s important that your event is safe and that you’re aware of any legal issues. You will then be able to relax on the day and enjoy yourself.

 - Private collections – If your collection is open to the public but being held on private property such as within a shopping centre, pub or rail station, you must obtain permission from the landowner or manager.

 - House-to-house collections – Collecting door-to-door is a little more complicated to organise.
 To make sure you are all above board and legal, you will need to obtain a licence from the relevant local authority.
 However, with this kind of fundraising, there are also extra regulations that will need to be put in place, such as having an identification badge, a letter of authority etc. For more information please contact us on firstname.lastname@example.org or call 0253 728 615

 - Collecting tins – If you would like to place one of our collecting tins somewhere, perhaps in a shop or at work, please contact us for more information.

 Please include our charity logo and registration number on all promotional materials you produce for events and provide letters to authenticate your fundraising approaches if, for example, you are asking a local business for donated items towards a raffle, or your local supermarket for a bag packing slot.

-Further information and guidance is available on the Institute of Fundraising’s section as well as their Code of Fundraising Practice which highlights the law and best practice for a range of fundraising techniques.
+Further information and guidance is available on the Institute of Fundraising’s Code of Fundraising Practice which highlights the law and best practice for a range of fundraising techniques.